digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 ## service.beta.kubernetes.io/do-loadbalancer-tls-ports

-Specify which ports of the loadbalancer should use the https or http2 protocol.
+Specify which ports of the loadbalancer should use the HTTPS protocol.
 This is a comma separated list of ports (e.g. 443,6443,7443).

 If specified, exactly one of `service.beta.kubernetes.io/do-loadbalancer-tls-passthrough` and `service.beta.kubernetes.io/do-loadbalancer-certificate-id` must also be provided.

-If no TLS port is specified but one of `service.beta.kubernetes.io/do-loadbalancer-tls-passthrough` or `service.beta.kubernetes.io/do-loadbalancer-certificate-id` is, then port 443 is assumed to be used for TLS.
+If no HTTPS port is specified but one of `service.beta.kubernetes.io/do-loadbalancer-tls-passthrough` or `service.beta.kubernetes.io/do-loadbalancer-certificate-id` is, then port 443 is assumed to be used for HTTPS.
+This does not hold if `service.beta.kubernetes.io/do-loadbalancer-http2-ports` already specifies 443.

-If TLS ports are specified (either implicitly or explicitly) and `service.beta.kubernetes.io/do-loadbalancer-protocol` is not `http2`, then `https` is used as the service protocol for the TLS ports.
+Ports must not be shared between this annotation and `service.beta.kubernetes.io/do-loadbalancer-http2-ports`.

+## service.beta.kubernetes.io/do-loadbalancer-http2-ports

+Specify which ports of the loadbalancer should use the HTTP2 protocol.
+This is a comma separated list of ports (e.g. 443,6443,7443).

+If specified, exactly one of `service.beta.kubernetes.io/do-loadbalancer-tls-passthrough` and `service.beta.kubernetes.io/do-loadbalancer-certificate-id` must also be provided.

+The annotation is required for implicit HTTP2 usage, i.e., when `service.beta.kubernetes.io/do-loadbalancer-protocol` is not set to `http2`.
+(Unlike `service.beta.kubernetes.io/do-loadbalancer-tls-ports`, no default port is assumed for HTTP2 in order to retain compatibility with the semantics of implicit HTTPS usage.)

+Ports must not be shared between this annotation and `service.beta.kubernetes.io/do-loadbalancer-tls-ports`.

 ## service.beta.kubernetes.io/do-loadbalancer-tls-passthrough